 Veronica: My family and I had been living at 642 Hyde for five years.
 We were happy there because of the location and we had made a life there.
 For my two youngest children, Jiovanni and Jennifer, it is the only home they have ever known.
 When we first moved in, my husband began buying things for the apartment every paycheck, little by little.
 We bought beds, furniture, decorations, and little by little we made our home.
 We were happy.

 Everything changed two months ago when my husband passed away on December 25th of a heart attack.
 And one month later, our building burned down.
 I was at home with my three children when the fire started.
 It was traumatizing for all of us.
 My children have suffered so much in the past two months - the only thing I want for them is peace and tranquility.
 And, little by little, to replace the things we have lost.
 Beds, clothing, toys for the children, a crib.

 I ask for your help in this hard time.
 Whatever you can give, my children, myself, and my community would greatly appreciate it.

 The Mission fire, which happened the day before, has received a tremendous amount of attention, but the Tenderloin families (about 20 people, mostly Spanish speaking with young children) have had less success organizing.
 Any help or support you can offer is appreciated.

 This fund is organized in partnership with Project Homeless Connect, San Francisco District 6, and HandUp.

-I'm raising money for basic needs so I can maintain my housing.
+I'm raising money for basic needs so I can purchase food and clothing for my family.

-Be the first to donate to Jessica this month!
+Be the first to donate to Maria this month!